-Mapping Romania - notes on an unfinished journey
+Mapping Romania - notes on an unfinished journey (2014)

-Introducing the Bulgarian Realists - how to get to know the Bulgarians through their paintings
+Introducing the Bulgarian Realists - how to get to know the Bulgarians through their paintings (2012)

-The Search for the Holy Grail - some reflections on 40 years of trying to make government and its systems work for people
+The Search for the Holy Grail - some reflections on 40 years of trying to make government and its systems work for people 2012

-Just Words - a glossary and bibliography for the fight against the pretensions and perversities of power
+Just Words - a glossary and bibliography for the fight against the pretensions and perversities of power (2012)

-A Draft Guide for the Perplexed;
+A Draft Guide for the Perplexed (2011)

-The Long Game - not the log-frame;
+The Long Game - not the log-frame; (2011)

-Administrative Reform with Chinese Characteristics
+Administrative Reform with Chinese Characteristics (2010)

 Training that works!
-How do we build training systems which actually improve the performance of state bodies? - this paper extracts some lessons from the work I've done in the last decade - particularly in Kyrgyzstan and Bulgaria.
-Even altho I say it myself - it is one of the best papers on the subject
+How do we build training systems which actually improve the performance of state bodies?
+(2010) Even altho I say it myself - it is one of the best papers on the subject